denishoornaert/MemorEDF/README.md

 ### Remaining

-Modify the ```deploy.config``` file to suit your local configuration.
+ 1. Modify the ```deploy.config``` file to suit your local configuration.

-Source Petalinux manually
+ 2. Source Petalinux manually
 ```bash
 source path/to/petalinux/settings.sh
 ```
 **Remark:** this is only required when using the ```petalinux``` option of the ```quick_deploy``` [script](#quick-deploy-script).

+ 3. Make sure to be at the root folder of the project.

-Build the complete project and copy it to the SD-card with the following command
+ 4. Build the complete project and copy it to the SD-card with the following command
 ```bash
 ./quick_deploy.sh --petalinux build,package,copy --programs clean,build,copy --jailhouse clean,build,copy
 ```